BoZhuM/zresume/README.md

                  And My Job is #{do_what}.
                 "
               EOF
-              #position, do_what, use, company_url, and output are not predefined methods.#You just write it, and you will get a method named by it,
+              #position, do_what, use, company_url, and output are not predefined methods.
+              #You just write it, and you will get a method named by it,
               #and set the value for you.right now you can access the value.
-              #In This Example, `YourName.new.experiences[0].do_what` will
+              #In This Example, `YourName.new.experiences.item[0].do_what` will
               #get the value 'Web Site interface design.
 Convert PSD to HTML+CSS+JS.'
            end